 Nursing is a challenging profession, both mentally and physically, which carries a great deal of responsibility.
 Adult Nurses care for people across the lifespan including young adults and others with acute and long-term illnesses.
 They work as part of a multi-disciplinary team alongside doctors, physiotherapists, anaesthetists, pharmacists, dieticians and many others.

-This course is 50% theory and 50% clinical practice with placements in both the hospital and community settings.
+This course is provides an equal balance of theory and practice learning with placements in both the hospital and community settings.
 We feel that immersing our students in the reality of the profession as they train better prepares them for the challenges of nursing practice upon qualification and develops highly employable, accountable nurses.

 You will learn how to assess the needs of the patient, communicate effectively with professional colleagues, and provide sensitive support for the patient and their families.
 You will also develop leadership and management skills required to motivate and supervise others.